 I was a jumpy, moody, nervous child, even as a baby.
 My mother said that even in a silent room, the soft click of a door latch would send me into a hysterical crying fit in my crib.

 My father likes to brag about the depth I showed as a child when, at the age of four, I looked into a starry Gippsland sky one night and asked him, ''Dad, what's it like to die?''
 He says that showed uncanny depth for my age.
-I have to wonder what a four-year-old was doing ruminating about death?
+I have to wonder what a four-year-old was doing ruminating about death.

 Mum had periods in which she was greatly productive, sewing and cooking with little need for sleep.
 Then she would have stretches where she would not get out of bed for days.
 Her father blew his brains out with a rifle when he was in his 80's.
 So, I'm guessing I got the mood gene from her side of the family.

 I had my first episode of what I now know was depression around the age of 12 or so.
 I became firmly convinced that I was asleep and dreaming my entire life.
-I realized years later that I was psychotically depressed during this period, which lasted about three months.
+I realised years later that I was psychotically depressed during this period, which lasted about three months.
 I told my mother about what I was going through.
 She encouraged me to pray about it.
 No suggestion about seeing a doctor was ever made.
-Maybe she didn't realize that I needed medical intervention.
-The episode passed on it's own.
+Maybe she didn't realise that I needed medical intervention.
+The episode passed on its own.
 I lived for years after in silent terror that I would return to that strange, dark, painful place inside my head.

 As a teenager, I was into music, speech, art and football.
 I got into the radio business at the age of 15.
 While many of my friends were dropping into heroin, I only ventured into pot and alcohol.
 I had fallen completely in love with my job as a deejay and wanted to be in control of all my mental faculties.